 Last but not least, we have my baby-fur sister.
 The one and only Daisy.
 Daisy is a cavachon and belongs to my Mum, who got her in 2016.
 Like Tilly, she’s incredibly sassy and spoilt, but because she’s so cute, she instantly gets away with it.

 Daisy loves nothing more than walks in the woods, a good game of fetch, and most importantly, sausages.
 You just have to mention the word to her and she goes nuts.
-Thankfully, support bubbles are still a thing over here in the UK, so I’ve still been able to make my weekly visits to see Mum and Daisy.
-The reaction I get from Daisy as soon as I walk in will never get old.
+The reaction I get from Daisy as soon as I walk into my Mum’s house will never get old.
 She goes completely insane (sometimes a bit too insane) but I wouldn’t have it any other way.
 The second I sit down, she’s on my lap and won’t leave me alone.
 Throughout the first lockdown, Mum and I had regular Facetimes where I could speak to Daisy (and Daisy could speak to Tilly…don’t ask), and the first time I saw her on a socially distanced post lockdown walk, Daisy went absolutely nuts.
 It was the most adorable thing.